Office of Strategic Services: Activities

-From 1943 to 1945, the OSS played a major role in training Kuomintang troops in China and Burma, and recruited Kachin and other indigenous irregular forces for sabotage as well as guides for Allied forces in Burma fighting the Japanese Army.
-Among other activities, the OSS helped arm, train, and supply resistance movements in areas occupied by the Axis powers during World War II, including Mao Zedong's Red Army in China (known as the Dixie Mission) and the Viet Minh in French Indochina.
-OSS officer Archimedes Patti played a central role in OSS operations in French Indochina and met frequently with Ho Chi Minh in 1945.
+From 1943 to 1945, the OSS played a major role in training Kuomintang troops in China and British Burma, and recruited Kachin and other indigenous irregular forces for sabotage as well as guides for Allied forces in Burma fighting the Japanese Army.
+Among other activities, the OSS helped arm, train, and supply resistance movements in areas militarily occupied by the Japanese Empire during World War II, including Mao Zedong's Red Army in China (known as the Dixie Mission), Ho Chi Minh's Viet Minh in French Indochina in which OSS officer Archimedes Patti played a central role in OSS operations in Indochina and met frequently with Ho Chi Minh in 1945 as well as Korean Liberation Army partisans on the Korean Peninsula (known as the Eagle Project).

 One of the greatest accomplishments of the OSS during World War II was its penetration of Nazi Germany by OSS operatives.
 The OSS was responsible for training German and Austrian individuals for missions inside Germany.
 Some of these agents included exiled communists and Socialist party members, labor activists, anti-Nazi prisoners-of-war, and German and Jewish refugees.
 The OSS also recruited and ran one of the war's most important spies, the German diplomat Fritz Kolbe.

 From 1943 the OSS was in contact with the Austrian resistance group around Kaplan Heinrich Maier.
 As a result, plans and production facilities for V-2 rockets, Tiger tanks and aircraft (Messerschmitt Bf 109, Messerschmitt Me 163 Komet, etc.) were passed on to Allied general staffs in order to enable Allied bombers to get accurate air strikes.
 The Maier group informed very early about the mass murder of Jews through its contacts with the Semperit factory near Auschwitz.
 The group was gradually dismantled by the German authorities because of a double agent who worked for both the OSS and the Gestapo.
 This uncovered a transfer of money from the Americans to Vienna via Istanbul and Budapest, and most of the members were executed after a People's Court hearing.

 OSS 1st Lieutenant George Musulin behind enemy lines in German-occupied Serbia, as a Chetnik, during his first mission in November 1943.
 His second mission was Operation Halyard.